Upcoming Events, Articles, and News at Greve

 There is a weekly market in the main piazza (Piazza Matteotti) of Greve every Saturday morning, lasting until about 1 pm.

 Antiques and collectors' fair once a year on Easter Monday.

-Annual Flower Festival (Festa dei Fiori) - usually the first weekend after 1 May.
+Festa dei Fiori / Annual Flower Festival (May): Usually the first weekend after 1 May.
 This a sale of shrubs and flowering plants that transforms the main piazza of Greve in Chianti.

-Chianti Classico wine festival - every year on second weekend of September.
-The idea is that you buy a wine glass from the Segretaria and are then free to taste any and all wines offered at the stands.
+Chianti Classico Wine Festival (second weekend of September): The idea is that you buy a wine glass from the Segretaria and are then free to taste any and all wines offered at the stands.

 Travel Stories About Greve, Italy

 Written By Robin Thornley

 The official name of this quintessential Tuscan town is Greve-in-Chianti and it is appropriate since the picturesque community sits in the heart of the province, 16 miles south of Florence and 30 miles north Siena on the rolling road that runs past vineyards and farms, ancient villas and churches.
 Greve is a town made for relaxation whether it is a slow afternoon lunch, a sipping tour of the region's wines in one of the many wine shops and cellars in the area, or a leisurely browse among the stalls at the Saturday market.
 The town also hosts several wine, antique and music festivals throughout the year and is home to a sacred art museum, and boasts of its links to the New World.